-Periodontal disease occurs frequently in dogs, and can have scary consequences—in addition to leading to large vet bills.
+Periodontal disease occurs frequently in dogs, and can have seriously scary consequences.
 According to the American Veterinary Dental Society, over 80% of dogs have some kind of dental issue by age 3.
 If you’re not sure how to brush your dog’s teeth, and you haven’t started a routine yet, never fear!
 We’ve got you covered.

 You can encourage healthy teeth with a regular brushing routine for your dog.
 It’s never too late to start, and you can help your dog adjust with plenty of praise, treats, and patience.
 Read up on how to brush your dog’s teeth, starting with the basics.